 The Company has several operating segments based on a mix of industry and the types of services.
 The composition and organization of these operating segments currently is designed in such a way that the back office shared processes, i.e. the horizontal structure, delivers service to industry specific back office and front office processes i.e. the vertical structure.
 These structures represent a matrix form of organization structure, accordingly operating segments have been determined based on the core principle of segment reporting in accordance with IFRS 8 "Operating segments" ("IFRS 8").
 These operating segments include travel, insurance, banking and financial services, healthcare, utilities, retail and consumer products groups, auto claims and others.
-The Company believes that the business process management services that it provides to customers in industries other than auto claims such as travel, insurance, banking and financial services, healthcare, utilities, retail and consumer products groups and others that are similar in terms of services, service delivery methods, use of technology, and long-term gross profit and hence meet the aggregation criteria in accordance with IFRS 8.
-WNS Assistance and Accidents Happen Assistance Limited (which constitutes WNS Auto Claims BPM), which provide automobile claims handling services, do not meet the aggregation criteria.
+The Company believes that the business process management services that it provides to customers in industries other than auto claims such as travel, insurance, banking and financial services that does use of technology, and long-term gross profit and hence meet the aggregation criteria in accordance with IFRS 8.
+WNS Assistance and Accidents Happen Assistance LLimited (which provide automobile claims BPM, do not meet the aggregation criteria.
 Accordingly, the Company has determined that it has two reportable segments "WNS Global BPM" and "WNS Auto Claims BPM".